All planning checklists

 Reserve spa day/treatments

-Book individual treatments or a full spa day package for the group.
+Book treatments or a full spa package for everyone who wants in.

-Cowley Manor is a luxury option slightly outside town; for central convenience, check out the Wellness Centre at Cheltenham Ladies' College or The Cheltenham Chase Hotel spa.
+Cowley Manor is the luxury pick outside town; Cheltenham Ladies' College Wellness Centre and The Cheltenham Chase Hotel spa keep you central.

 Moderate·High impact